 So, I’m seeing this onslaught of websites that are designed to maximize the viewport and I’m not sold.
 Newspapers found a long time ago that people read in vertical strips, not long horizontal ones.
 Our focus tends to get lost as we move across the screen.
 Moving elements far to the left, or to the right puts them out of focus as I’m reading content, so secondary elements like sidebars are virtually ignored altogether.

-With that, I’m not looking to redesign the MarTech Blog screen to take up that horizontal real estate anytime soon.
+With that, I’m not looking to redesign Martech Zone screen to take up that horizontal real estate anytime soon.
 Our design on a monitor differs from the experience on a mobile device or tablet and we’ll continue to keep those experiences unique.
 Our width on the blog is great for reading top to bottom and seeing the sidebar as we view the key content.
 Our primary content is 640px wide to accomodate standard video sizes and a sidebar that’s 300px wide for standard advertising.

 What do you think?
 Should we go the route of other sites?
 Or am I on the right track with our current layout?